FortinetCloudCSE/fortiweb-security-foundations-201/content/02chapter/_index.md

 4. This will take you to the FortiCloud Premium Dashboard.
 At the top of the screen select **Services** > **FortiWeb Cloud**

-{{% notice info %}}When you log in, you will see that you are unauthorized to view the FortiCloud Premium Dashboard.
+{{% notice warning %}}When you log in, you will see that you are unauthorized to view the FortiCloud Premium Dashboard.
 This is expected, as this user has not been given this permission.{{% /notice %}}

 ![unauth](unauthorized.png)